jakecoffman/sudoku/README.md

 An accessible sudoku puzzle game.

-## User requirements
+## Features

-In addition to usual Sudoku features:

-- Responsive, so it can be easily read
+- Timer
+- Undo
+- Auto pencil
+- Show errors (input that is not part of the solution)
+- Dark mode
+- 3 difficulty levels
+- Stores game in localStorage

+Accessibility:

+- Mobile input
-- When clicking a cell, popup a keypad to minimize mouse movements
+- Desktop input designed to minimize mouse movement
-- Stretch goal: web speech api